bmdevx/amcrest-ad110/README.md

     password: 'device password',
     retryDelay: 1000,     //(optional) How often to try and reconnect after loosing connection in millis
     rawCodes: false,      //(optional) Use rawCode data (properties are not uniform)
-    resetTime: 900        //(optional) Time in seconds which to reset the connection.
+    resetTime: 900,       //(optional) Time in seconds which to reset the connection.
 Setting to 0 does not reset.
+    debug: false          //'raw', 'debug', and 'error' messages are sent out on the main listen stream.
 })

 isAlive();                //returns promise(bool)